gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 ### 5.8 Installability

-- The application must be a PWA and should prompt users to install it on their home screen on supported devices (desktop and mobile) for easy, app-like access.
+- The application must be a PWA and should prompt users to install it on their home screen on supported devices (desktop, tablet, and mobile) for easy, app-like access.
+This includes providing appropriate icons and splash screen configurations in the PWA manifest for a native application feel across all platforms.

 ### 6. UI Description